isaacnmm/pestpolicy-hugo2XX/content/posts/free-autotune-vst-plugins/index.md

 ###  **2. ****Auburn Sounds Graillon 2**

 Grail 2 will compete with even with most of the high-end autotune plugins in the market.
-Right from its good performance to its old-school user interface, everything in this plugin promises to take your studio [recording](https://pestpolicy.com/best-belt-sander-for-deck/) to another level.
+Right from its good performance to its old-school user interface, everything in this plugin promises to take your studio [recording](https://pestpolicy.com/best-belt-sander-for-deck/)to another level.
 This user interface presents you with various control icons that you can easily set to your desired position.

 The display gives a waveform showing the current status of your note and corrections being executed by the plugin.
 Grail 2 features a pitch modulation unit whose function is to fine-tune the vocals for smoother and flawless sound output.
 This provision allows you to adjust the vocals from -12 to +12.
 With the speed knob, youre able to control the speed at which the system jumps or skips out-of-tune notes.